phoenixframework/tailwind/README.md

 ```bash
 $ mix tailwind.install
 ```

-or if your platform isn't officially supported by tailwind, you can supply a third party path to the binary the installer wants:
+or if your platform isn't officially supported by Tailwind, you can supply a third party path to the binary the installer wants (beware that we cannot guarantee the compatibility of any third party executable):

 ```bash
 $ mix tailwind.install https://people.freebsd.org/~dch/pub/tailwind/v3.2.6/tailwindcss-freebsd-x64
 ```